For the 2025 school year, there are 6 public high schools serving 1,650 students in 97402, OR.

 The top ranked public high schools in 97402, OR are Crow High School, Willamette High School and Kalapuya High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public high school in zipcode 97402 have a Graduation Rate of 82%, which is equal to the Oregon average of 82%.
+Public high school in zipcode 97402 have a Graduation Rate of 83%, which is more than the Oregon average of 82%.

 Minority enrollment is 41% of the student body (majority Hispanic), which is equal to the Oregon public high school average of 41% (majority Hispanic).